What is unified communications?

 A good call-management system routes the calls to the best available agents to take them, and when a call is finished, that agent can score their call in the system for future reference.
 Staff can share and access a database of customer records to see past interactions when they take a call.

 If you integrate corporate social media channels into your UC strategy, it takes your customer interactions up another notch by allowing agents to communicate with customers and leads on those channels in real time.

-What should you look for in a UC provider?
+What should you look for in a unified communications provider?